Advanced-EM/AdvancedEM/README.md

 ----------------
 ### Week 1
 #### 1. Intro to Image Processing (What should I do after collecting the data?);
-  - Post-acquisition preparation of an image
+  - Post-acquisition data preparation

 ### Week 2
-##### 2. Analysis of High-Resolution STEM images
+#### 2. Analysis of High-Resolution STEM images
   - Extracting Quantitative information

 ### Week 3 to Week 7